swthemathwiz/hp-z4-front-fan-mount/README.md

     lower front of the computer where the mount will go.
 See:

-    - two slots in the side (now top) of front of the case (just below the outside).
+    - two slots in the side (now top) of front of the case (just below the outside),
-    - a screw hole about an inch and a half from the bottom/side (now bottom/top) of the drive cage
+    - a screw hole about an inch and a half from the bottom/side (now bottom/top) of the drive cage, and,
-    - two slots and the tab on the far side (now bottom) of the case
+    - two slots and the tab on the far side (now bottom) of the case.

     Next look at the corresponding parts of the printed mount:

-    - a large sway-back arm with two tangs at the top of mount
+    - a large sway-back arm with two tangs at the top of mount,
-    - a hole on the cage arm that's on the top side of the baffle
+    - a hole on the cage arm that's on the top side of the baffle, and,
-    - two short tangs on the bottom of the mount and a narrow slot between them that fits the case's tab
+    - two short tangs on the bottom of the mount and a narrow slot between them that fits the case's tab.

     It's also a good time to verify that your bolt fits thru the hole in the cage arm on the mount and in the hole in drive cage bottom.